 Rwanda faces huge challenges from the legacy of genocide, including orphaned children, women with HIV/ AIDS resulting from being raped, and survivors facing disfigurement and trauma.
 Kagame’s government has passed laws against spreading ‘genocide ideology’, including any views that could create division and hatred.
 People are encouraged to describe themselves only as Rwandan, never as Hutu or Tutsi.

 In 2004 the Kigali Genocide Centre opened, as a memorial to those who died and a museum to promote reconciliation and awareness of genocide.
 It was created by the Aegis Trust, a UK-based charity.
 Over 250,000 people are buried at the centre – a stark reminder of the scale of the 100 days of the Genocide against the Tutsi in Rwanda.

 The Aegis Trust campaigns to prevent genocide worldwide.
 Aegis activities include: research, policy, education, remembrance, awareness of genocide issues in the media and humanitarian support for victims of genocide.

 SURF was established in the UK in 1997 to assist survivors of the genocide, and works through survivor led partner organisations in Rwanda to address the complex needs of survivors.
 SURF’s vision is a world where the rights and dignity of survivors are respected, its mission is to rebuild a sense of self and trust in humanity amongst survivors.
-Survivors Fund can provide resources on the Genocide in Rwanda, and will try to provide speakers for events where possible.
+Survivors Fund can provide resources on the Genocide against the Tutsi in Rwanda, and will try to provide speakers for events where possible.